-LEAVE OF ABSENCE, INTERRUPTIONS, COURSE INCOMPLETES, AND WITHDRAWALS
+INTERRUPTIONS, COURSE INCOMPLETES, AND WITHDRAWALS

-The school does not have a leave of absence policy.
-If the student needs to take off more time than allotted in the contract or more than 30 consecutive calendar days, he/she must drop and reenroll when ready to return.
+If the student needs to take off more time than allotted in the contract or more than 14 consecutive calendar days, he/she must drop and reenroll when ready to return.
 Students who withdraw prior to completing the course of study and who wish to reenter will reenter at the same progress status as applicable at the time of withdrawal.
-Course incompletes, repetitions, and noncredit remedial courses have no effect upon the school's satisfactory progress standards.